reforia/reforia.github.io/_posts/unreal/engine/2024-12-27-bpvm-bytecode-IV.md

 - EmitCreateMapStatement
 - EmitCastStatement

-All we need to know is: these function just act like assembly code, on a linear list of statements, we write in each operations in the lowest level, each operations and value type are actually an evaluable expression type `EExprToken`, For example, a `EX_Return` is a return statement, (the code will trigger a return here with return value) And `EX_IntConst` is an integer constant, `EX_FloatConst` is a floating point constant, etc. We will talk about them later.
+All we need to know is: these function just act like assembly code, on a linear list of statements, we write in each operations in the lowest level, each operations and value type are actually an evaluable expression type `EExprToken`, For example, a `EX_Return` is a return statement of a function, (the code will trigger a return here) And `EX_IntConst` is an integer constant, `EX_FloatConst` is a floating point constant, etc. We will talk about them later.

+>`EX_Return` is **NOT** the "Return Node" that we wrote at the end of a function, we will talk about it's nuance in the next post.
+{: .prompt-info}

 ```cpp
 //